niklasdewally/graph-transfer-learning/README.md

 docker run --shm-size=1g --ulimit memlock=-1 --ulimit stack=67108864 --runtime=nvidia -v "$(pwd):/workspace graph-transfer-learning/devel
 ```

-* * *

-* The repository on your local system will be mounted to the `/workspace/`
-  folder in the container.
+The repository on your local system will be mounted to the `/workspace/` folder in the container.

-# Poetry
+## Poetry

 After installing `poetry`, run `poetry shell` to enter the project environment.

-## M1 Macs (metal)

-A `nix` file has been provided to run the project on modern macs that support
-metal acceleration.

-With nix installed, run `nix-shell` in the current directory.

 # Usage

-TODO
+* Library code is contained within the `src` directory.

+* Individual experiments, and their data, are contained in sub-directories of the `experiments` folder.

 <!-- vim: tw=80 cc=80
 -->